superluminar-io/cdk-java-workshop/docs/content/lab0/_index.md

 }
 ```

-At the top of your `build.gradle` file, add the [application plugin](https://docs.gradle.org/current/userguide/application_plugin.html) and set the main class, it should look like this:
+At the top of your `build.gradle` file, add the [application plugin](https://docs.gradle.org/current/userguide/application_plugin.html) and set the main class.
+Also fix the Maven repo URL.
+It should look like this:
 ```groovy
 plugins {
     id 'application'